Top 5 3rd Quarter Trades of No - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Northstar Advisory Group, LLC bought 22,501 shares of ARCA:XBI for a total holding of 29,705.
-The trade had a 1.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $84.31.
+NorthCrest Asset Manangement, LLC reduced their investment in NAS:INTC by 244,574 shares.
+The trade had a 0.47% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $34.09.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.